tomdbar/all-optical-neural-networks/README.md

 *How does optical backpropagation work?*

 Recalling the backpropagation algorithm, obtaining the gradient of the loss function at each neuron requires multiplying the back-propagating loss with the gradient of the neuron's response to the forward-propagating signal.
 SA in a pump-probe set up has a nonlinear response to the strong pump (i.e. forward propagating signal) and a weak linear response to the probe (i.e. back-propagating gradients).
-Within the unsaturated (nonlinear) region of the SA response curve, this probe response is a good approximation of the gradient of the pump response, therefore it provides us with the necessary gradient backpropagation.
+Within the unsaturated (nonlinear) region of the SA response curve, this probe response is a good approximation of the gradient of the pump response (see Fig. 1), therefore it provides us with the necessary gradient backpropagation.

-In this way, we can build all-optical neural networks.
-This repository provides code to simulate the performance of these ONNs, and they are found to produce equivalent performance to computationally trained networks (ANNs).

 <p align="center">
 <img src="misc/imgs/SA_response.png" width="250">

 **Fig. 1:** Transmission and exact and optically approximated gradients of an SA nonlinearity with an optical depth of 10.
 </p>

+In this way, we can build all-optical neural networks, with information encoded in the intensity/amplitude of different electric field modes.
+Linear operations can be realised in an integrated or free-space setting, with SA nonlinear units and tapped off light providing access to the forward propagating neuron inputs/activations and backwards propagating gradients (see Fig. 2).
+This repository provides code to simulate the performance of these ONNs, and they are found to produce equivalent performance to computationally trained networks (ANNs) (see Fig. 3).

 <p align="center">
 <img src="misc/imgs/ONN_layer.png" width="400">